QueenMary100/SpectraVox/README.md

 *   Deeper personalization of lesson content based on individual progress.
 *   Gamified learning milestones and rewards to boost engagement.
+*Come up with mobile app flutter based and low latency app *Integrate ussd and sms channel to enhance knowledge
 *   Teacher-facing analytics to identify classroom-wide learning trends.
 *   Offline mode for lessons to ensure accessibility in all environments.
 *   Integration with school information systems (SIS).